Sports Coach Logo Sports Coach Training Principles Fitness Components

 Today's parents struggle to help their kids make healthy life choices and stick to healthy lifestyle habits.
 Every parent knows the struggle of convincing their child to eat all their vegetables, get outdoors and exercise instead of playing on the computer and respect their sleeping schedules.

 Yet, in today's digital world, kids have access to technology from a very young age, which limits the time they spend outdoors practicing physical activity.
-Consequently, medical specialists have noticed a concerning rising trend of childhood obesity which can have tremendous health and social consequences in their adult years as well.
+Consequently, medical specialists have noticed a concerning rising trend of childhood obesity, which can have tremendous health and social consequences in their adult years as well.

 Increased interest in sports since early childhood

-Teaching your kids what are the benefits of exercising and sports at very young ages can be a difficult task.
-They cannot understand why exercising is vital for their healthy growth and development.
+Teaching your kids the benefits of exercising and sports at very young ages can be a difficult task.
+They cannot understand why exercising is vital for healthy growth and development.
 However, if you find an entertaining physical activity that they enjoy doing, they will not perceive it as an effort but rather a fun time spent outside.
-Encouraging your child to practice sport since early childhood can play a huge role in helping them set healthy habits and have an active lifestyle in the future.
+Encouraging your child to practice sports since early childhood can play a huge role in helping them set healthy habits and have an active lifestyle in the future.

 Swimming has many health benefits

 • Better cognitive development - Swimming can help kids with better cognitive development.
 Because it is an exercise that involves the use of both sides of the body and involves bilateral cross-patterning movements, swimming can improve your child's cognitive functioning.
-Kids who develop aquatic skills from very young ages also tend to have a better school performance than their peers at the same age who do not swim.
+Kids who develop aquatic skills from very young ages also tend to have better school performance than their peers at the same age who do not swim.

 Improved sleeping and eating habits